PermutaTriangle/CombCov/agenda_meetings.md

 2019-03-28
 ==========

-- [ ] Explain to me again the concept of rules and rule generators in PermStruct, and how that maps on to CombCov.
+- [x] Explain to me again the concept of rules and rule generators in PermStruct, and how that maps on to CombCov.
-- [ ] Help me go from `StringSet` generator (all strings in the set, or of specific length) to bitstrings.
+- [x] Help me go from `StringSet` generator (all strings in the set, or of specific length) to bitstrings.
 - [ ] (From last week) Discuss deploying new version of Permuta to Pypi.

+### Summary

+We discussed the Rules and RuleGenerators in PermStruct and how that maps on to CombCov, and specifically in context with the `StringSet` class that I'll be focusing on for now.

+In PermStruct terminology, our "root object" will be the `StringSet` class itself and this is what CombCov will be trying to find a cover for.
+The root object is represented as a string of `n` 1's, simply meaning that it contains it's `n` first elements.
+What Gurobi then does is finding a (binary) linear combinatin of strings that is a mix of 0's and 1's that cover the 11...1 string.

+When running CombCov for `StringSet` (easily generalized for other combinatorial object) the user specifies a `max_elmt_size` variable (default value might be 9 for now) which will result in the `StringSet` class generating all valid strings of length up to (and including) this number.
+Let the total number of these strings be `n`.

+Then we need a RuleGenerator of string sets.
+Each Rule will be on the form `prefix + StringSet`.
+We'll be picking prefixes from the root object and string sets as subsets of the root object (meaning the avoiding condition is stricter, i.e. now avoiding substring(s) of the avoiding string(s)).
+For each Rule we'll generate all strings in it of length `<= max_string_length` and only accept the Rule if all these strings are in the root object.
+Then we'll convert the Rule into a binary string for which the i'th position (from right) is 1 if the root's i'th string is in the Rule, else 0.

+We'll use all possible prefixes up to a specific (but user overridable) length (e.g. 3).
+Note that the `n` is the same as `validcnt` in PermStruct, and `max_elmt_size` corresponds to `perm_bound`.

+For the last agenda item, Christan will sort out the correct import logic and then we'll deploy a new version of Permuta.